Ganendra Narayan Ray

 Ganendra Narayan Ray (born 1 May 1933) is a Bengali Indian jurist, who served as the chief justice of the Gujarat High Court.

 Early life and education

 He was educated at the Presidency College, the Scottish Church College and the Department of Law, University of Calcutta at the University of Calcutta.

 Career

 Between 1990 and 1991, he had served as the chief justice of the Gujarat High Court.
-Between 1991 till his retirement in 1998, he served as a judge in the Supreme Court of India.
+From 1991 till his retirement in 1998, he served as a judge in the Supreme Court of India.
 He currently resides at Saltlake, Kolkata.